definitivedrupal/dgd7/drupal/sites/default/modules/date/README.txt

 INFORMATION FOR DEVELOPERS

 Once the Date API is installed, all functions in the API are available to be used anywhere by any module.
-If the Date Timezone module is installed, the system site timezone selector and the user timezone selectors are overwritten to allow the selection of timezone names instead of offsets.
-Proper timezone conversion requires knowledge of those timezone names, something that is not currently available in Drupal core, and the change in selectors makes it possible to track it.

-In most cases, you should enable the Date Timezone module any time you use the Date API to be able to set the site and user timezone names.
-It is not enabled by default in case another module is setting timezone names in the database.

-The API uses the PHP 5.2 date functions to create and manipulate dates, and contains an option module that will emulate those functions in earlier versions of PHP.
+The API uses the PHP 5.2 date functions to create and manipulate dates.

-If you are using PHP 4 or PHP 5.0 or 5.1, native date handling won't work right.
-Install the Date_PHP4 module to enable wrapper functions so this code will work in old PHP versions.

 Example, the following will create a date for the local value in one timezone, adjust it to a different timezone, then return the offset in seconds